GeorgeDewar/url-tester/README.md

 url-tester
 ==========

-Tiny PHP app for checking a list of URLs
+Tiny PHP app for checking a list of URLs (thrown together in a hurry, might be improved...)